kyle782/Eventile/GitHubPages/SOFTWAREDESIGN.md

 ### Material Design

 We wanted the aesthetic of our web app to follow Material Design principles in order to create a clean, modern, and responsive interface for the user.
+[Here is an example that encapsulates our intended design](http://materializecss.com/images/showcase/adbeus.png)

 #### Colours